I’m not aware of any other widely available securities that have declined like these.

 - One characteristic of a short position is that its leverage moves against you if you’re wrong.
 When you first open a short position a 10% gain in the stock you shorted will cost you 10% of your position’s value, but the next 10% gain in the security will increase your loss by 12.2%.
 This increase in leverage increases rapidly if the security moves strongly against you.
 See this post for more information on this phenomenon.

 - Typically (75%+ of the time) the prices of long volatility funds like VXX, UVXY, and TVIX are battered by contango , but when the market tanks they turn into beasts.
-First of all the VIX futures that these funds are based on spike up, second the VIX future’s term structure goes into a configuration called backwardation—which boosts the ETP’s returns, and the 2x funds often experience a compounding effect that boosts their returns past their 2X benchmark.
+First of all the VIX futures that these funds are based on spike up, second the VIX future’s term structure goes into a configuration called backwardation—which boosts the ETP’s returns, and the 1.5X and 2X funds often experience a compounding effect that boosts their returns past their benchmark leverage levels.

-- Long volatility funds have not existed all that long, the first one was introduced in 2009, so we don’t have actual data for the earlier bear markets, but we do have historical data for the 2011 correction, where UVXY’s value went up 550% in a few months.
-In my simulation of UVXY’s prices that goes back to 2004, I show that that the prices of UVXY would have gone up 15X in the 2008/2009 crash.
+- Long volatility funds have not existed all that long, the first one was introduced in 2009, so we don’t have actual data for the earlier bear markets, but we do have historical data for the 2011 correction, where TVIX’s value went up 550% in a few months.
+In my simulation of TVIX’s prices that goes back to 2004, I show that that the prices of TVIX would have gone up 15X in the 2008/2009 crash.
 Now you can see why some people are interested in going long with these funds.

 - In addition to the risks of typical market corrections and bear markets, a short volatility position is also vulnerable to a Black Swan type event.
 A major geopolitical event, natural disaster, or terrorist attack could cause a very large, essentially instantaneous jump, in the volatility funds.
-The record one-day VIX jump so far was a 59% jump in February 2007, but in this post I postulate that a 100% one-day jump in the VIX is not out of the question.
-The VIX futures that underlie the volatility ETPs don’t track the VIX moves directly, typically the mix of futures used moves around 45% of the VIX’s percentage move, but with the 2X leveraged funds that still gives a 90% daily jump in their prices.
+The record one-day VIX jump so far was a 116% jump in February 2018, but in this post I postulate that even bigger one-day jumps in the VIX are not out of the question.
+The VIX futures that underlie the volatility ETPs don’t track the VIX moves directly, typically the mix of futures used moves around 45% of the VIX’s percentage move for the 1X funds, but with the 2X leveraged funds that still gives a 90% daily jump in their prices.
+On the February 5th, 2018 the VIX futures jumped almost the same amount as the VIX, 96% vs 116%—resulting in the termination of Credit Suisse -1X XIV and the detuning of SVXY down to a -0.5X fund.
 If an event like this happens when the market is closed there will be no chance for protective measures like stop loss orders to execute.
 Even if the event happened during market hours conditions would be chaotic, and the market would likely shut down quickly.

 If I haven’t managed to scare you off by now, the next section discusses specifics of initiating a short trade.